 This is why it is important to know how to make the kitchen as safe as possible for older adults and to identify the tasks people struggle with that might become a hazard in time.

-Caron Sprake, an eldercare blogger who shares her thoughts on the Caron Cares site, has years of hands-on experience helping to make older people’s lives easier and she has shared some great tips you should follow.
+Caron Sprake, an elder care blogger who shares her thoughts on the Caron Cares site, has years of hands-on experience helping to make older people’s lives easier and she has shared some great tips you should follow:

 Feeling as independent as possible within your own home is vital whatever your level of mobility, says Jane Slade, founder of the retirement property website Retiremove.
-She believes this can start with making alterations to your kitchen.
+She believes this can start with making alterations to your kitchen:

-“If you are designing a kitchen or bathroom from scratch then install low-level cabinets and sinks, especially if the user is wheelchair-bound or needing to use a walker.
+“If you are designing a kitchen or bathroom from scratch then install low-level cabinets and sinks, especially if the user is wheelchair-bound or needs to use a walker.
 Avoid installing cupboards with shelves which can be difficult to access.

 “Drawers are much better – as is a drawer dishwasher.
-Keep plug sockets at an accessible-height – not too low or too high.
+Keep plug sockets at an accessible height – not too low or too high.
 And install an eye-level cooker with a slide-away door so you can get up close and avoid burning yourself when you extract a hot dish.
 An induction hob is also safer to use than gas rings.”

 Bob's Handyman Services have a lot of experience when it comes to altering homes and adapting them for older adults and they recommend you consider the following: